 Doing business in China via remote control is difficult– you need an employee you trust to be your local eyes and ears.
-Fortunately, a new “user-friendly” platform is simplifying the work permit application process.
-Since its implementation, foreigners who are eligible to take up work in China are divided into 3 categories based on their level of expertise.
-Let’s take a look.
+Fortunately, a “user-friendly” platform is simplifying the work permit application process.
+PTL Group’s vast expertise includes employment services in China.

 Read more about HR management and recruitment in China.